A 7-day sprint to take a SaaS from idea to first customer with an AI-native boilerplate and Claude Code. Day-by-day plan and typical mistakes.

 4. Launching without email: a landing and "we'll see" doesn't work.
 Sunday's email is mandatory.

 A week for a SaaS in 2026 is viable, not heroic.
-The epic shift is the model: the human does product
+The epic shift is the model: the human does product and direction; the agent does code and verification.

 If you didn't ship what you wanted in 1 week, look at the boilerplate and the CLAUDE.md first.
+That's where the time is usually lost.

 Subscribe for more tutorials and tips on building products with AI